 Ducroire Delcredere Political Risk Rating: 1 – lowest risk (1-7)

 Ducroire Delcredere Commercial Risk Rating: C – high risk (A, B, C)

 Strong economic fundamentals, proximity to the U.S. market, highly skilled employees, and abundant resources are key attractions for American investors in Canada.The North American Free Trade Agreement, involving Canada, the US and Mexico, has brought a trade boom for Canada.
 However, American tariffs on Canadian timber and increased subsidies for US farmers, have created tension.

 With few exceptions, Canada offers full national treatment to foreign investors.
 Canada is, however, one of the few OECD countries that still has a formal investment review process.
 Foreign investment is also prohibited or restricted in several sectors of the economy.

 Customs Duties and Quotas: Under NAFTA, Canada operates as a free trade zone for products made in the United States.
 US made goods enter Canada duty free.

-Economic Freedom: Canada's economic freedom score is 80.5 according to the 2009 Index of Economic Freedom (product of The Heritage Foundation).
-Its economy is the 7th freest behind Hong Kong (#1), Singapore (#2), Australia (#3), Ireland (#4), New Zealand (#5), USA (#6).
+Economic Freedom: Canada's economic freedom score is 80.5 according to the 2019 Index of Economic Freedom (product of The Heritage Foundation).
+Its economy is the 8th freest behind Hong Kong (#1), Singapore (#2), New Zealand (#3), Switzerland (#4), Australia (#5), Ireland (#6), and the United Kingdom (#7).
 Canada is ranked 2nd out of three countries in the North America region.